PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 They are not displayed in all shops context <br/>
 They are displayed before each fields / toggles / parameters unless if an exception is defined in the specs of the page<br/>
 When checkboxes are not selected, the fields or toggles are disabled.
-If a boxe was checked in a specific shop or group context, if I uncheck it and save, then the parameter takes the value defined for the group if configured or the value defined in all shops context.
+If a box was checked in a specific shop or group context, if I uncheck it and save, then the parameter takes the value defined for the group if configured or the value defined in all shops context.

 Checkboxes allow:
 - to select one or many fields / toggles